-Satellite images and tracking maps of Tropical Storm Edouard 2020, July 3 - 9.
+Satellite images, weather maps and tracks of Tropical Storm Edouard 2020, July 3 - 9.
 Max wind speed 45mph.

 Although Edouard continues to produce some deep convection, recent satellite imagery and scatterometer data indicate that the center of the cyclone has merged with a frontal boundary.
 Therefore, the system is now classified as extratropical and this is the last advisory.
 The scatterometer data showed max winds of 35-40 knots, so the initial intensity remains 40 knots.
 The 35 knots wind radii were also increased in the southeast quadrant based on the scatterometer data.